Musk Foundation

-The Musk Foundation is a United States-based charitable foundation funded and directed primarily by Elon Musk.
+The Musk Foundation is a United States–based charitable foundation funded and directed primarily by Elon Musk.
 The foundation is dedicated to promoting renewable energy, crewed space exploration, pediatrics, science and engineering education, and the "development of safe artificial intelligence for the benefit of humanity".

-At the end of 2022, the foundation had assets of US$5 billion, $4.5 billion of which were in the form of shares in the carmaker Tesla.
+At the end of 2024, the Musk Foundation had over $14 billion in assets.
+Since 2020, donations have largely been sent to organizations affiliated with Musk and his businesses.

 Formation and organization

 The Musk Foundation was established by Elon Musk and his brother Kimbal Musk in December 2001.
 It was initially registered in Los Angeles.
 It is now based in Austin, the capital of Texas.
 The foundation has no employees or full-time staff.
 It is managed by an unpaid board of directors consisting of Elon Musk and employees of his family office, Jared Birchall and Matilda Simon.

 Assets and inflows

 The foundation was initially endowed with $2 million.
 From 2012 to 2015, it received a further $3 million.
 In 2016, Elon Musk donated Tesla shares worth $254 million to the foundation.
 In 2020, the foundation received another $4 million.
 Due to the increase in the price of Tesla shares, the foundation's assets rose to $3 billion by the end of 2020.

 In 2021, Musk donated more Tesla shares to the Musk Foundation, worth $5.7 billion at the time.
 According to estimates, he may have avoided up to $2 billion in taxes that would have been incurred if he had sold the shares.
 Musk also donated Tesla shares in 2022, this time worth $1.95 billion.
 It is not yet known whether and to what extent these went to the Musk Foundation (as of February 2024).